waltervalderrama/Sophos-Firewall/README.md

 and having downloaded (for example from https://github.com/firehol/blocklist-ipsets.git) or built by yourself an IP list, it is possible to massively create many single IP objects, or one single List IP object on Sophos Firewall.

+## Feeder:
+If you are going to create an IP List object, use the `IOC_IP_feeder.sh` to prepare a comma separeted file.
+This step is crucial if you have a file where all the IP addresses exist one per line.

 ## Syntax
 ### To create many single IP objects:
 `./SophosFWcreate_objects_IPs.sh Option1 Option2 Option3 Option4 Option5`